 Does Your Child Have a Learning Disability?
-Take This Self-Test
+Take This Symptom Self-Test

-Thirty to 50 percent of individuals with ADHD have a learning disability (LD).
+Thirty to 50 percent of individuals with attention deficit disorder (ADHD or ADD) have a learning disability (LD).
 The reverse is also true.
 Thirty to 50 percent of individuals with LD have ADHD.
-If a child has been diagnosed with ADHD and continues to struggle academically even with treatment, he may have an LD.
+If a child has been diagnosed with ADHD and continues to struggle academically even with treatment, he may have symptoms of an LD.

 - My child has communication problems, such as slow language development, difficulty with speech, and finds it hard to understand what is being said or communicating his thoughts to friends, teachers, or family.